 5. Class Preparation.
-Every few weeks, I will post upcoming reading assignments, Class Preparation Quizzes, Admit Slips, and other messages and materials on our course management system, Desire2Learn (D2L).
-You will find a module for each class period in the content section that contains a list of all readings, the Class Preparation Quiz and the Admit Slip, as applicable.
+Every few weeks, I will post upcoming reading assignments, Class Preparation Quizzes, Admit Slips, Feedback assignments and other messages and materials on our course management system, Desire2Learn (D2L).
+You will find a module for each class period in the content section that contains a list of all readings and links to the Class Preparation Quiz, Supplemental materials, the Admit Slip, and the Feedback assignment, as applicable.
 Posting periodically will allow us to take a little more or a little less time on appropriate topics without changing the syllabus or D2L site.
 I will try to keep up with a sufficiently timely schedule so that you can stay approximately a class period ahead in your reading in case we are especially efficient in covering some materials, which is wise to make sure you are always fully prepared for class.
 Just make sure that you review the materials for each class you are attending ahead of time and take note of indications on D2L that we may spend a little more or a little less than one class period on any given set of class materials.
-The topics this course will include but not be limited to the following, in approximately this order:
+Assume that topics from Torts I will be "covered" and "fair game" in this course, and though they will not receive the level of direct, in-class emphasis they did in Torts I often we will actually review them directly.
+The topics this course will include but not be limited to the following, in approximately, but not precisely, this order: